Chikrix/resurrectR/README.md

 - Machine Learning With R Cookbook by Yu Wei and co
 - Machine Learning for Hackers by Drew Conway and co

+Note: Exercises are not confirmed by an authority, they're just my answers to the questions, and may be wrong.